harry9345/Weather-with-react-api-and-hooks/README.md

-# Getting Started with Create React App
+# Weather app
+Simply enter any city or country name to get the latest weather forecast.\

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).\
+Run  npm install , to install necessary packages and dependencies, then npm start to start the project

 ## Available Scripts